tldr-pages/tldr/pages/common/sort.md

 `sort -r {{filename}}`

-- Sort passwd file by the 3rd field:
+- Sort the passwd file by the 3rd field, numerically:

 `sort -t: -k 3n /etc/passwd`

-- Sort a file as number in ascending order:
+- Sort a file using numeric rather than alphabetic order:

 `sort -n {{filename}}`